gzweigle/open-hybrid-piano/README.md

 #### hardware/

 All printed circuit boards and related parts and design.
+A separate open source license for the hardware is in this directory and applies only to the contents of this *hardware/* directory.

 #### software/